kyamagu/js-graph-annotator/README.md

  * `hit_distance` - Diameter in pixels to decide whether to select a closest node.

-Following is the required graph structure.
+Below is the an example of the graph structure.

     {
       nodes: [{}, {}, ...],